Katherine Long evolutionod.com

 When applying a living systems lens, the limitations of the machine model of organisations (and of society) become increasingly apparent.
 Like the judge in De Graffenreid’s case, the machine model is essentially binary, and therefore represents a system that is inherently biased against diversity and inclusion.
 This is critical to our understanding of how organisational D&I functions may need to transform themselves along with the systems they are part of.
 Furthermore, redundancy is minimized (i.e. avoidance of duplication) in the name of efficiency, yet the machine model finds itself poorly equipped to adapt and evolve in step with external changes, because it lacks the requisite variety to do so.
 By aiming to be hyper-efficient, it cuts out diverse and seemingly extraneous pathways which might otherwise provide a back-up system when the organization comes under threat.
 Using the picture in the introduction as a metaphor, the machine model, represented by the barbed wire, is a largely static system, slowly weathering through time, unlike the living system of the tendril which through its growing tip can sense its surroundings and intuit new ways forward.

 The machine vs living systems models are sometimes referred to as ‘Ego’ and ’Eco’ paradigms (Scharmer, Leonhard), with Ego denoting the classical hierarchical organization.
 Ego structures will default time and again to the same behavioural patterns when under pressure, regardless of D&I or other interventions.
 In the absence of a powerful external catalyst to effect profound adaptation (or collapse) they continue to replicate themselves ad infinitum.
 Such systems create conditions where the successful few are likely to continue to be successful (winners are more likely to keep on winning), which creates the corollary of an ongoing negative spiral for those less privileged that perpetuates increasing disparities, just as in a game of Monopoly, with the same predictable outcomes.
 Kate Raworth, in her seminal work ‘Doughnut Economics’, takes a deep look at the distortions of thinking which have resulted in boom and bust economies that have ultimately resulted in the climate crisis and the increasing social inequalities we face today.
 In challenging prevailing economic theory, which is essentially based on Newtonian physics, she presents instead living systems approaches that mimic cycles in nature and are regenerative by design.
 Raworth dissects classic economic theories such as the Kuznets Curve, which proposes that as countries get richer inequalities must rise before they eventually fall, as having no basis apart from its propensity to be a self-fulfilling prophecy that justify inequalities rather than designs for redistribution.
-These powerful yet fundamentally flawed patterns are in part maintained through beliefs regarding leadership, and we should not be surprised when organisations which base their leadership frameworks (and therefore reward structures) on models which have largely been created by white, Western males (in turn reinforced by business schools and academic research) find that they keep creating boards made up of, you guessed it, white males!
+These powerful yet fundamentally flawed patterns are in part maintained through beliefs regarding leadership, and we should not be surprised when organisations which base their leadership frameworks (and therefore reward structures) on models which have largely been created by white, Western males (in turn reinforced by business schools and academic research) find that they keep creating boards made up of white males.
 The so-called ‘Messiah’ discourse which rose to prominence through the 1980s and 90s (Western, 2013) favours competitiveness over collaboration, decisiveness over ability to hold ambiguity, personal authenticity over creating harmonisation with stakeholders and short-term results over long-term impact.
 And whilst the Messiah discourse has its own merits within certain constraints and when balanced with more archetypally feminine principles, just like an invasive species in nature, it crowds out all other forms of leadership by positioning itself as self-evidently ‘correct’, thereby creating a sterile environment where no other forms of leadership can genuinely flourish.
 Within such structures, D&I is doubly disadvantaged.
 By representing what is at risk of exclusion within such systems, D&I practitioners often end up becoming marginalized themselves and so get caught up in their own little backwaters within the organisation, losing their potential to make lasting change.
 In tandem, traditional D&I interventions have sought to develop greater diversity within leadership (i.e. better representation of minority groups at senior levels) even when the prevailing leadership discourse is essentially anti-diverse, rather than supporting regenerative leadership models where diversity and inclusion is of inherent value (Hutchins and Storm, 2019) or indeed to support greater diversity of leadership styles themselves.
 Yet we are increasingly experiencing the need for diverse expressions within organisations and beyond.
 Greta Thunberg describes her Asperger’s as her ‘superpower’ (Rourke, 2019), which has enabled her to speak truth to power without embarrassment, and to catalyse the global movement of ‘Fridays for the Future’, yet many organisations screen for high levels of conformity rather than welcome the neurodiversity which they might one day rely on.

 So whilst it can be tempting to pin a lack of diversity on moral failings (which may also be a factor), what increasingly needs addressing is the overarching paradigm itself, and to re-imagine organisations which genuinely value diversity and inclusion as core to their purpose and to their strategy.